Nilstrieb/game-wip-dontplay/design.md

 # Premise

-- Evil at bottom of playable map
+- Evil source at bottom of playable map
+- Evil is surging upwards
 - Player is the one tasked with going to the bottom and destroying evil source
 - Very long way to bottom
 - Going deeper = main source progression